Healthy Homes Assessment Glengarry

 What We Do

-As building inspectors, we deal with all the elements that come with professional house examinations.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors, we take on all components that come with specialist home Inspections.
+We are there to make sure that you make the best decision when buying your next home.

-We value your money We will conduct detailed examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing a house.
+We are serious about your investment and conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning a house.

-We specialise in a variety of services to ensure that you are fully aware of the state of any property you could be considering buying or selling along with other solutions.
+We offer a wide range of services to ensure you are fully informed about the condition of any property you could be contemplating buying or selling as well as additional solutions.

 • Pre Purchase & Pre Sale Reports